autonity/docs.autonity.org/concepts/architecture/index.md

 A slashing model is implemented where a committee member is only slashed for the highest severity fault committed in an epoch.
 The contract implements logic to:

-- Calculate slashing penalties based on static (set in the contract, see [protocol configuration](/concepts/afd/#protocol-configuration)) and dynamic factors specific to the epoch circumstances.
+- Calculate slashing penalties based on parameters set in the [protocol configuration](/concepts/afd/#protocol-configuration) and dynamic factors specific to the epoch circumstances.
 See [slashing amount calculation](/concepts/afd/#slashing-amount-calculation).
 - Apply slashing according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
 - Depending upon fault severity, a slashing penalty may also apply temporary or permanent validator jailing to bar the validator from committee selection.
 The severity of the jailing period is influenced by the severity of the fault committed and the validator's slashing history over time.
 See [Jail period calculation](/concepts/afd/#jail-period-calculation).